-Greenhouse gas emissions from construction and operational activities would occur with the Existing Zoning-No CUP Alternative, and are anticipated to be similar to the proposed project as four (4) fewer residential units would be constructed.
+Greenhouse gas emissions from construction and operational activities would occur with the Existing Zoning Alternative, and are anticipated to be similar to the proposed project as three fewer residential units would be constructed.
 This Alternative's combined construction and operational greenhouse gas emissions would also result in less than significant impacts from a cumulative perspective, similar to the proposed project.
-Therefore, the Existing Zoning-No CUP Alternative would be considered neither environmentally superior nor inferior to the proposed project in this regard.
+Therefore, the Existing Zoning Alternative would be considered neither environmentally superior nor inferior to the proposed project in this regard.

 Hazards and hazardous materials impacts would be similar to the proposed project under this Alternative, given that all existing uses would be removed and the entire area would be developed with new uses.
-The mitigation measures imposed for the proposed project would also be applicable to this Alternative thereby reducing any potential impacts to less than significant.
-Therefore, the Existing Zoning-No CUP Alternative would be considered neither environmentally superior nor inferior to the proposed project in this regard.
+The mitigation measures imposed for the proposed project would also be applicable to this Alternative thereby reducing any potential impacts to a less than significant level.
+Therefore, the Existing Zoning Alternative would be considered neither environmentally superior nor inferior to the proposed project in this regard.

 This Alternative would result in similar amounts of impervious surface area on-site.
 As such, impacts regarding drainage, hydrology, floodplains, and water quality are anticipated to be comparable to the proposed project.
 Therefore, hydrology and drainage impacts would remain less than significant, as under the proposed project, while mitigation measures would still be required to reduce water quality impacts to a less than significant level, in compliance with NPDES permit requirements.
-Thus, the Existing Zoning-No CUP Alternative would be considered neither environmentally superior nor inferior to the proposed project in this regard.
+Thus, the Existing Zoning Alternative would be considered neither environmentally superior nor inferior to the proposed project in this regard.

-The zoning for the project site is RPD - 28,500 - 1.3 DU, which assumes a minimum lot size of 28,500 square feet with a maximum density of 1.3 dwelling units per acre.
-The Existing Zoning-No CUP Alternative would involve new development on the project site, but would not require a Conditional Use Permit, which is required of the proposed project.
-Under this Alternative, twenty-four (24) single-family residential lots/units, inclusive of Lot 4, on 16.29 acres would be developed at a minimum lot size of 28,500 square feet as compared to twenty-eight (28 residential lots/units on 16.29 acres at a minimum lot size of 15,000 square feet.
-Under the Existing Zoning-No CUP Alternative, the density is 0.93 dwelling unit per acre as compared to 1.08 dwelling units per acre for the proposed project.
+The Existing Zoning Alternative would involve new development on the project site, but would not require a Conditional Use Permit, which is required of the proposed project.
+Under this Alternative, 25 single-family residential lots/units would be developed at a minimum lot size of 28,500 square feet as compared to 28 residential lots/units at a minimum lot size of 15,000 square feet.
+Under the Existing Zoning Alternative, the density is 1.0 dwelling unit per acre as compared to 1.03 dwelling units per acre for the proposed project.
 Thus, this Alternative is consistent with the existing General Plan and Zoning designations, and does not require a conditional use permit.
-Therefore, the Existing Zoning-No CUP Alternative is considered environmentally superior to the proposed project in this regard.
+Therefore, the Existing Zoning Alternative is considered environmentally superior to the proposed project in this regard.

 Short-term construction and long-term operational (stationary source) impacts would be similar to the proposed project under this Alternative, given that existing uses would be removed and new residential uses would be developed.
-Long-term operational (mobile source) impacts would be slightly less given that this Alternative includes four (4) fewer residential lots as compared to the proposed project.
+Long-term operational (mobile source) impacts would be slightly less given that this Alternative includes three fewer residential lots as compared to the proposed project.
 All noise impacts were identified as less than significant or less than significant with the imposition of mitigation measures for the proposed project.
 This Alternative would result in slightly less or similar noise impacts as the proposed project.
+Therefore, the

-Therefore, the Existing Zoning-No CUP Alternative would be considered neither environmentally superior nor inferior to the proposed project in this regard.
+Existing Zoning Alternative would be considered neither environmentally superior nor inferior to the proposed project in this regard.